Extraterrestrial real estate

 Extraterrestrial real estate refers to claims of land ownership on other planets, natural satellites, or parts of space by certain organizations or individuals.
-Previous claims are not recognized by any authority, and have no legal standing.
-Nevertheless, some private individuals and organizations have claimed ownership of celestial bodies, such as the Moon, and are actively involved in "selling" parts of them through certificates of ownership termed "Lunar deeds", "Martian deeds" or similar.
+Most claims on extraterrestrial real estate have not been recognized by any authority, and have no legal standing.
+Nevertheless, some private individuals and organizations have claimed ownership of celestial bodies, such as the Moon, and have been involved in "selling" parts of them through certificates of ownership termed "Lunar deeds", "Martian deeds" or similar.

-While personal claims have little weight, whole countries could potentially lay claim to colonizing certain bodies.
+While personal claims have had little weight, whole states could potentially lay claim to colonizing celestial bodies.
 Extraterrestrial real estate not only deals with the legal standpoints of potential colonization, but how it could be feasible for long-term real estate.
-There are multiple factors to consider in using another planet for real estate including transportation, planetary protection, astrobiology, sustainability, how to create a real estate market, and the orbital real estate of the planet, as well.
+There are multiple unique factors to consider in extraterrestrial real estate, including transportation, planetary protection, sustainability, astrobiology, how an extraterrestrial real estate market could function, and orbital real estate.

 History

-The topic of real estate on celestial objects has been present since the 1890s.
+The topic of real estate on celestial objects has been written about since the 1890s.
 Dean Lindsay made claims for all extraterrestrial objects on June 15, 1936.
 The public sent offers to buy objects from him as well.

 Law and governance

-The United Nations sponsored 1967 Outer Space Treaty established all of outer space as an international commons by describing it as the "province of all mankind" and forbidding all the nations from claiming territorial sovereignty.
+The United Nations-sponsored 1967 Outer Space Treaty established all of outer space as an international commons by describing it as the "province of all mankind" and forbidding any nation from claiming territorial sovereignty.

 Article VI vests the responsibility for activities in space to States Parties, regardless of whether they are carried out by governments or non-governmental entities.
 The Outer Space Treaty of 1967 had been ratified by 102 countries by 2013, including all the major space-faring nations.
 It has also been signed but not yet ratified by 26 other nations.

 The Outer Space Treaty established the basic ramifications for space activity in Article 1:

 It continues in Article 2 by stating:

-The development of international space law has revolved much around outer space being defined as the "province of all mankind".
+The development of international space law has largely revolved around outer space as the "province of all mankind".
 The Magna Carta of Space presented by William A. Hyman in 1966 framed outer space explicitly not as terra nullius but as res communis, which subsequently influenced the work of the United Nations Committee on the Peaceful Uses of Outer Space.

 A subsequent treaty document, the international Moon Treaty—finalised in 1979 (just five countries had ratified it by 1984, but five countries was sufficient for it to be considered officially in force)—went further and forbade private ownership of extraterrestrial real estate.